 The “factory” was surprisingly a small, cool room filled with these large glass bottles where the various eau de colognes and perfumes were distilling.
 Each bottle is dedicated to a single scent.
 It’s used brand new and never washed between uses, as washing or detergents could adulterate the purity of each cologne.
 The bottles are hand blown in Italy and when a scent is discontinued, so is the bottle.
 The cloudy liquid in the bottle mid-row far right contains a citrus essential oil, which they say starts out cloudy and then clears up before bottling.
 I just loved all the colors – which look like the ocean.

 These smaller dark amber bottles are distilling perfumes, which are much more condensed than eau de cologne or eau de toilette.
-There is a description of the three strengths of perfume here.

 Some perfume making items…